 They have also just sent out a guide to thousands of businesses.
 Read it here

 In effect there is now no hiding place for understating what you owe on PAYE until the end of the year.
 All deductions will need to be paid over to HMRC at the same time as the payroll is run.
 That can be weekly, 4 weekly or monthly.
-Recently, for smaller businesses, if you pay your staff weekly you will be allowed until October 2013 to put weekly reporting in place.

 Purpose of RTI

 The purpose of RTI is to streamline the process of paying tax but it is also meant to help the implementation of the Universal Credit which is being brought in by the Government.
 As such, mistakes on PAYE will mean that some employees may have mistakes on their working benefits as well.

 There will be additional burdens on business in that anyone who is employed will need to be included in the PAYE scheme whether they are earning under the NIC threshold or not.
 Also there needs to be an "alignment exercise" as all employee records for payroll will have to match those held at HMRC i.e. correct spelling of names and accurate up to date addresses.

 HMRC will ask you to apply to the Business Payment Support Service for a time to pay arrangement.
 This will mean that businesses can agree to pay off any arrears over a short time table to avoid penalties.
 However, any failure to keep up with these agreements will most likely mean a threat of a winding up petition or distraint.